A recurring problem in the field of web design is scroll hijacking. Here are a few scroll hijacking basics and examples.

 Their scrollbar has been restyled into a big grey block regardless of browser choice.
 Also when using the scroll wheel, a horrid animation effect is applied to the scroll.

-You’ll notice an exceptionally long delayed animation that gives the scrollbar a more natural style on par with the way a pulley could work (laws of motion & physics stuff).
-Seems like a cool idea in theory.
+You’ll notice an exceptionally long-delayed animation that gives the scrollbar a more natural style on par with the way a pulley could work (laws of motion & physics stuff).
+It seems like a cool idea in theory.

 The only problem is that people do not expect their scrollbar to behave this way.
 In fact, most people don’t even think about the scrollbar because it never changes from website-to-website.